gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 Somewhere in the middle of all this, I got tired of tracking my own productivity the usual way.
 Spreadsheets.
 Habit apps.
 Streaks that broke every three weeks and took your momentum with them.

 So I built my own gamified productivity tracker.
+(That experiment eventually turned into a [365-day AI learning challenge](/365-day-ai-architect-journey/) I ran separately.
+Different beast, same instinct.)

 Points for completing a documentation sprint.
 A level up when a tool I built got adopted by the team.
 A streak counter that reset without punishment, but still made you want to defend it.